National Firefighter Registry for Cancer: Cancer among firefighters

-Data sources
+Rationale for the NFR

-While U.S. state cancer registries provide rich data for studying cancer in the U.S., they often do not provide comprehensive information on cancer patients' work history and workplace practices, making it challenging to use this data source alone for studying cancer in firefighters.
+Cancer is a nationally notifiable condition, and thus all U.S. states track diagnoses of cancer in a state cancer registry.
+While U.S. state cancer registries provide rich data for studying cancer in the U.S., they often do not provide comprehensive information on cancer patients' work history and workplace practices.
+These limitations, make it challenging to use data from state cancer registries alone to study cancer in firefighters.
 It is also important to collect information on personal and lifestyle risk factors (e.g. tobacco and alcohol use, sleep deprivation, diet, and physical activity) in the U.S. fire service to better understand how they may affect the relationship between firefighting and cancer.

 Due to the lack of central and comprehensive sources of data, research on cancer rates amongst firefighters has been challenging.
-Although some evidence suggests the risk for specific cancer types could vary for male, female, and non-white firefighters, the strength of the evidence related to cancer in demographic subgroups is limited because many previous studies have mainly comprised white male samples of firefighters.
-Larger samples of female firefighters and minority groups are needed before the conclusions can be drawn about cancer risk across the nation's diverse fire service.
-Additionally, the research on cancer for some subspecialty groups of firefighters, such as firefighter trainers, is limited.
+Although some evidence suggests the risk for specific cancer types could vary for male, female, and non-white firefighters, the strength of the evidence related to cancer in demographic subgroups is limited because many previous studies have mainly included white male firefighters.
+Larger studies of female firefighters and racial and ethnic minority groups are needed before conclusions can be drawn about cancer risk across the nation's diverse fire service.

-Creation and implementation
+Creation

-The Firefighter Cancer Registry Act of 2018 bill was introduced in the U.S. House of Representatives on February 7, 2017, by Robert Menendez.
-It required the Centers for Disease Control and Prevention to create a registry designed to collect data on cancer rates among U.S. firefighters.
+The Firefighter Cancer Registry Act of 2018 was introduced in the U.S. House of Representatives on February 7, 2017.
+This federal legislation required the Centers for Disease Control and Prevention (CDC) to create a registry designed to collect data on cancer rates among U.S. firefighters.
 The bill was passed with unanimous and bipartisan approval on July 7, 2018.

-The Congressional Budget Office estimated that the bill would cost around 10 million dollars.
-However, the Republican Policy Committee stated that the cost of the bill would be offset by a reduction in the funding of the CDC.
-NIOSH, part of the CDC, has been given authority to lead this effort, beginning in fiscal year 2019, with input from the scientific and firefighting communities.

-It opened to registration by firefighters in April 2023.
-As of October 2023, over 48,000 firefighters had enrolled.
+The main goal of the NFR, according to the text of the law, is "to develop and maintain…a voluntary registry of firefighters to collect relevant health and occupational information of such firefighters for purposes of determining cancer incidence."
+According to the Republican Policy Committee's summary, the NFR aims to provide decision makers with data to help them create new protocols to protect firefighters.
+It aims to register around 200,000 firefighters across a variety of demographics within five years of launch.